bugra-oner/React-Native-Exercise-App-with-Expo/readme/installation.md

 Usage
 Basic usage instructions for the application can be included here.
 This may cover Expo CLI usage, in-app navigation, and fundamental React Native Expo components.

+If you want, you can also launch it in the emulator.

+ npx expo start > npx expo start  > select expo go > press a open android

+If you have any problems with the installation, please email boletroyapps@gmail.com